What Solution Architects Should Consider When Choosing a New Content Platform

 And then an important step: create a dedicated project team and set up a realistic, albeit rudimental timeline for the project.

-Then it is time to identify a longlist of vendors, possibly together with your contractor and team—based on all your hitherto acquired knowledge and experience.
+Then it is time to identify a longlist of vendors, possibly together with your contractor and team—based on your acquired knowledge and experience.

-Finally, you should communicate with the potential vendors and do a preliminary PoC.
+Finally, you should communicate with the potential vendors and do a preliminary Proof of Concept (PoC).

 What Are You Feeling or Thinking at This Consideration Stage?

-You are now most likely focused on making sure that the needs of all stakeholders are taken into consideration, while you are still concerned with meeting the deadline for the project.
+You are now most likely focused on making sure that the needs of all stakeholders are taken into consideration.
+Simultaneously you are still concerned with meeting the deadline for the project.

 Take a breather and know that you are not alone in this situation.
-Make the fullest use of this guide which is compiled with the knowledge of your colleagues in similar situations.
+Make the fullest use of this guide which is comprised of the knowledge of your colleagues in similar situations.

 How Do Vendors Best Help You Move Forward From Consideration to Decision?